Hannalysis/100DaysOfCode/README.md

 Today I wanted to see if I could slot in a bit of a mixture of tasks:

-I started with a recap of the DOM exercise, that I originally completed back in Day 20, in order to prep for next week's bootcamp module.
+I started with a recap of the DOM exercise that I originally completed back in Day 20, in order to prep for next week's bootcamp module.

 I continued by looking into a learning material my mentor recommended: https://www.frontendmentor.io/challenges?type=free so looking at that, I decided to start adding some better container formatting, flex and image tidying up on my https://github.com/Hannalysis/odin-recipes project.
 I decided to use a couple of pomodoros only, to make sure I had time to work on my Python project.